 - In the Period field, optionally enter an interval (in seconds) to control how frequently your log files are rotated.
 This value defaults to

 Click the Advanced options link of the Create a new S3 endpoint page and decide which of the optional fields to change, if any.

 - Fill out the Advanced options of the Create an Amazon S3 endpoint page as follows:

-- In the Domain field, optionally type the domain of the Amazon S3 endpoint.
+- In the Domain field, optionally enter the domain of the Amazon S3 endpoint.
 If your Amazon S3 bucket was not created in the US Standard region, you must set the domain to match the appropriate endpoint URL.
 Use the table in the S3 section of the Regions and Endpoints Amazon S3 documentation page.
-If you want to use an S3-compatible storage system (such as Dreamhost's DreamObjects), set the domain to match the domain name for that service (for example, in the case of DreamObjects, the domain name would be
+To use an S3-compatible storage system (such as Dreamhost's DreamObjects), set the domain to match the domain name for that service (for example, in the case of DreamObjects, the domain name would be

 - In the Select a log line format area, select the log line format for your log messages.
 Our guide on changing log line formats provides more information.